jensortenholm/okdlab/README.md

     xz -d <filename>

-### Edit main.tf
+### Edit variables

-Open up main.tf and terraform.tfvars in your favorite editor, and update the following:
+Again, this repository contains two example variable files, one for a three master, three worker node setup (terraform-3workers.yaml) and also one for a three masters only setup (terraform-onlymasters.yaml).

+Copy the file you want to terraform.tfvars and customimze it to your needs, at the very least:

 * The libvirt provider URI, to point at your KVM host.
 * Update image filenames to what you downloaded.